maxeema/gallery/README.md

 # Gallery Unsplash using Flutter/Dart

-Gallery Unsplash - shows beautiful, high-quality photos from the Unsplash images provider.
+Gallery Unsplash client - shows beautiful, high-quality photos from the Unsplash images provider.

 - created with Flutter/Dart
 - for portfolio/educational purposes